TheJoker4320/vision-framework/README.md

 ## Code Highlights
 * Built in calibration of any camera, This includes any type of a camera paramter (as long as the camera supports it).
-* Verstile and easy to add new pipelines, Quirks and methodes.
+* Very verstile framework, It is easy to add new pipelines, Quirks and methods.
 * Takes about X miliseconds to build a pipeline.

 ## Project Philosophy